-Fibonacci Retracements are a popular technical analysis concept that many Forex traders use.
-Now-a-days it’s represented as a tool or formula found in most forex trading platforms, and can be used to spot entry and exit points when trading.
+Fibonacci retracements are a popular technical analysis concept that many traders use to identify levels of support and resistance and determining entry and exit points for trades.
 The strategy we explain in this article will help you find key levels of support and resistance in most trading situations.

 Creating a Strategy Using Fibonacci Retracements

 The most common retracement levels known to traders are 38.2% and 61.8%.
-Following a strong bullish or bearish price action, a retracement level can be exploited to determine the degree of correlations and pullbacks along with continuation patterns.
-If a retracement has demonstrated to be active in defining support or resistance levels within a listed security’s historical price pattern, traders can now deploy breakout strategies if they decide on pinpointing entry-exit points.
+Following a strong bullish or bearish price action, a retracement level can be exploited to determine the degree of correlations and pullbacks along with a continuation pattern.
+If a retracement has demonstrated to be active in defining support or resistance levels within a listed currencies historical price pattern, traders can now deploy breakout strategy to pinpointing entry-exit points.

-Another strategy is entering long positions around the 50% level, while stop loss order is entered somewhat below the 61.8% level.
-It is possible to also deploy Fibonacci levels when placing a short order around the peak of a large move, using the Fibonacci retracement levels as take-profit marks.
+Another strategy is entering long positions around the 50% level, while a stop loss order is entered somewhat below the 61.8% level.
+It is possible to also deploy fibonacci levels when placing a short order around the peak of a large move, using the Fibonacci retracement levels as take-profit marks.

 Wrapping Up Fibonacci Retracements